 For example, the configuration options for a floating sidebar is on its own tab.
 However, you must switch to the “Locations” tab to then activate the display of that newly configured sidebar.

 From its initial release in 2013, Easy Social Share Buttons has grown into a complex, feature packed add-on for WordPress.
-Its new 4.0 version is no exception.
+The version we tested (5.2.2 to be exact) is no exception.

 The Good Stuff